Nek0trkstr/Kubernetes-The-Hard-Way-Raspberry-Pi/11-smoke_test/README.md

 **k8s:enc:aescbc** - check that it's appear on right side of the window

 ## Deployments
+Check if deployments are working properly.
-Create a pod
+Create a pod.
 ```
 kubectl run nginx --image=nginx
 ```

-Validate that nginx pod started
+Validate that nginx pod started.
 ```
 kubectl get pods -l run=nginx
 ```